Rosa Rebimbas: Political career

 Rebimbas is a former member of the Naugatuck Finance Board and the Water Pollution Board, and a member of the Naugatuck Republican Town Committee.
 In a district where Democrats outnumber Republicans 2:1, she entered the Connecticut House of Representatives in 2009 after winning a low turnout special election, beating Democrat Kevin McSherry with a margin of 78 votes.
 With 100% of the votes, she was reelected to the House in 2010, 2012, 2014, 2016 and 2018, always running unopposed in both the republican primary and in the general election.
 She served as ranking member of the powerful Judiciary Committee, and she was also a member of the Legislative Management Committee.

 Judge of Probate

 In 2022, rather than seeking reelection to the House of Representatives, she opted to challenge five-term incumbent Republican Peter Mariano for the position of judge of probate for the 21st (Naugatuck) district.

 Mariano had become controversial after being arrested for drunk driving in 2021.
-He plead guilty to two counts of driving under the influence and two counts of reckless endangerment.
+He pleaded guilty to two counts of driving under the influence and two counts of reckless endangerment.
 His one-year jail sentence was suspended after he served four days in May, 2022.

 Rebimbas defeated Mariano in the Republican Primary in August, receiving 57.4% of the vote.
 Mariano remained on the general election ballot, however, as he was still endorsed by the Democratic Party.
 Rebimbas won the general election on November 8, receiving 59.8% of the vote.